-The indispensable John Lott explains how a Clinton-era anti-gun policy created a safe environment for Major Hasan’s terrorist attack.
+The indispensable John Lott explains how a misguided anti-gun regulation from the early 1990s created a safe environment for Major Hasan’s terrorist attack.
 As Lott explains in his Foxnews.com article, gun bans only disarm innocent people.
 Terrorists and other human refuse take advantage of such situations to kill more people:

 Shouldn’t an army base be the last place where a terrorist should be able to shoot at people uninterrupted for 10 minutes?
 After all, an army base is filled with soldiers who carry guns, right?
 Unfortunately, that is not the case.
 Beginning in March 1993, under the Clinton administration, the army forbids military personnel from carrying their own personal firearms and mandates that “a credible and specific threat against [Department of the Army] personnel [exist] in that region” before military personnel “may be authorized to carry firearms for personal protection.” …The unarmed soldiers could do little more than cower as Major Nidal Malik Hasan stood on a desk and shot down into the cubicles in which his victims were trapped.
 Some behaved heroically, such as private first class Marquest Smith who repeatedly risked his life removing five soldiers and a civilian from the carnage.
 But, being unarmed, these soldiers were unable to stop Hasan’s attack.
 The wife of one of the soldiers shot at Ft.
 Hood understood this all too well.
 Mandy Foster’s husband had been shot but was fortunate enough not to be seriously injured.
 In an interview on CNN on Monday night, Mrs. Foster was asked by anchor John Roberts how she felt about her husband “still scheduled for deployment in January” to Afghanistan.
 Ms. Foster responded: “At least he’s safe there and he can fire back, right?” — It is hard to believe that we don’t trust soldiers with guns on an army base when we trust these very same men in Iraq and Afghanistan. …The law-abiding, not the criminals, are the ones who obey the ban on guns.
 Instead of making areas safe for victims, the bans make it safe for the criminal.
 Hasan not only violated the army’s ban on carrying a gun, he also apparently violated the rules that require soldiers to register privately owned guns at the post.
 Research shows that allowing individuals to defend themselves dramatically reduces the rates of multiple victim public shootings.
 Even if attacks still occur, having civilians with permitted concealed handguns limits the damage.
 A major factor in determining how many people are harmed by these killers is the amount of time that elapses between when the attack starts and someone is able to arrive on the scene with a gun. …All the multiple victim public shootings in the U.S. — in which more than three people have been killed — have all occurred in places where concealed handguns have been banned.